Q: How Long Does The Eb-5 Process Take?

 Call our firm at 415-503-9653 for a consultation.

 A: The principal difference is that investors in “standalone” projects may take credit only for direct job creation, that is, employees hired directly by, and on the payroll of, the company in which the immigrant invests.
-Investors in regional center projects, however, may count direct jobs as well as indirect jobs that can be shown by reasonable economic methodologies to have been created by the investment.
+Investors in regional center projects, however, may count either direct or indirect jobs that can be shown by reasonable economic methodologies to have been created by the investment.

 A: An EB-5 investor is required to maintain his or her investment throughout the period of conditional residence and to prove that the investment created the required number of qualifying jobs for U.S. workers.
-If the EB-5 enterprise is liquidated in bankruptcy proceedings and ceases to exist or do business before an investor’s I-829 petition is approved, the investor may be unable to show the required maintenance of his or her investment or the necessary job creation.
+If the EB-5 enterprise is liquidated in bankruptcy proceedings and ceases to exist or do business before an investor becomes a conditional resident, this is likely to be considered a material change requiring I-526 denial or revocation of an approved I-526 petition.

-However, if the investor is a conditional lawful permanent resident and the jobs have been created when the EB-5 enterprise fails or is liquidated in bankruptcy proceedings, the I-829 petition may be approved if the regional center, where applicable, continues to exist.
+If, however, the investor is a conditional lawful permanent resident and the required jobs have been created when the EB-5 enterprise fails or is liquidated in bankruptcy proceedings, the investor’s I-829 petition may be approved if the regional center, where applicable, continues to exist.

 This is a complex situation, and the investor should seek competent immigration counsel throughout the process.